Search this Site

-The Mosaic Market, between Wild Oats and Scarab that formerly might best have been be described as a hip flea market, an overflow of the other two and yet not quite fitting into the specific categories of either, has come of age!
+The Mosaic Market, between Wild Oats and Scarab that formerly might best have been described as a hip flea market, an overflow of the other two and yet not quite fitting into the specific categories of either, has come of age!
 In the process, it has developed a character and eclectic charm of its own.

 This happened when Cliff, a long standing local of some 25 years, and a estate agent in George, purchased the three erven alongside the N2 in Sedgefield, he had been trying to sell for some time.

-In a fateful moment he decided to buy the unsaleable land himself, and although it wasn't his intention to take on the existing market, 1 August 2013 found him "Organiser in Charge" of this mosaic collection of colourful artisan-based entrepreneurial businesses.
+In a fateful moment he decided to buy the unsaleable land himself, and although it wasn't his intention to take on the existing mosaic market, 1 August 2013 found him "Organiser in Charge" of this mosaic collection of colourful artisan-based entrepreneurial businesses.

 And, being an energetic entrepreneurial spirit himself, he is sympathetic towards those creative individuals attempting to make a living through their enterprising endeavors.

 He and his wife, Carol who is also involved with running a coffee bar stall in the market, have settled in comfortably to the Slow Town rhythm and are thoroughly enjoying the challenge of helping others to succeed in this multifaceted micro-business environment.
-They have the skills and experience to do this.

-"The first intention is to support and promote talented local artisans," Cliff said and "as/when vacancies arise this will be the main consideration."
+"There first intention was to support and promote talented local artisans," Cliff said and "as/when vacancies arise this will be the main consideration."